 Ways to Deal with Criticism

 Acceptance is a huge way to overcome the fear attached to judgements.
 Lean into the pain criticism causes, don’t try to hide from it or deny it.
-Say it out loud: ‘I get hurt by criticism because I am a deeply caring and compassionate person.’
+Then say to yourself: ‘I am a deeply caring and compassionate person.’

 If you find your mind keeps wandering back to the cruel words of another, keep repeating the above line in your head.